UN report says Ethiopia's war marked by 'extreme brutality'

 Among the investigation’s findings: Several Ethiopian military camps were used to torture captured Tigray forces or civilians suspected of supporting them.
 Others were detained in “secret locations” and military camps across the country, with detentions arbitrary in many cases.
 Tigray forces detained some ethnic Amhara civilians in western Tigray in the early days of the war on suspicion of supporting the military, and in some cases tortured them.

 “The Tigray conflict has been marked by extreme brutality.
-The gravity and seriousness of the violations and abuses we have documented underscore the need to hold perpetrators accountable,” said Michelle Bachelet, the U.N. high commissioner for human rights.
+The gravity and seriousness of the violations and abuses we have documented underscore the need to hold perpetrators accountable,” Bachelet said.
 Reports of abuses such as summary executions in Tigray continue, she said.

 And yet the report gives little sign that Eritrean soldiers were responsible for many of the atrocities, as witnesses have alleged.
-Until March, Ethiopia’s prime minister denied they were even in the country.
+Until March, Abiy denied they were even in the country.

 Bachelet told reporters that while the report doesn’t explicitly mention Ethiopian and Eritrean forces were responsible for the majority of the violations, “I would say that the big numbers of violations of human rights are linked to the Ethiopian and Eritrean defense forces.”
-She also noted “disturbing suggestions of ethnically motivated violence” that warrant further investigation.
 She denied the probe came under government pressure.

 Ethiopia’s government imposed a blockade on Tigray since the Tigray forces regained control in June, cutting off almost all access for commercial goods and humanitarian aid.
 That followed large-scale looting and destruction of food and crops that “has had a severe socioeconomic impact on the civilian population,” the report says.
 In addition, some camps for displaced people didn’t receive food rations for months.